-In 2022 BAUS began a collaboration with KARL STORZ to run a series of skills courses utilising the facilities at the KARL STORZ Training & Technology Centre (TTC), Slough.
+The collaboration with KARL STORZ runs a series of skills courses utilising the facilities at the KARL STORZ Training & Technology Centre (TTC), Slough.
 BAUS organises the faculty, determines the content and registers delegates and both parties collaborate to ensure there is good coordination and optimisation of access to skills training.